AudreyLL88/cw-store/README.md

 * This feature allows the user to consult the website from any of their devices.

-* All templates of this project have been build with the responsive framework Bootstrap 4.
+* All templates of this project have been built with the responsive framework Bootstrap 4.
 I also used targeted media queries to make this project responsive on all screen sizes.

 **Navigation bars**